You want to learn about choline? Then you will find here the most important information about the nutrient, which was formerly also called vitamin B4.

 Can you lose weight with choline?

-Choline influences fat metabolism and thus contributes to the maintenance of a healthy fat metabolism.
-Choline can therefore help you lose weight if you eat properly and exercise.
+Choline influences fat metabolism and thus helps maintain a healthy fat metabolism.
+Thus, choline can help you lose weight if you eat right and exercise.
 However, it is not a miracle cure.

 How much choline per day?

-The recommended daily intake of this semi-essential nutrient is between 400-550 mg for adults.
+The recommended daily intake of the semi-essential nutrient is between 400-550 mg for adult humans.

 Promote your health holistically with choline

-Although choline is currently classified as semi-essential, it is still important to consume sufficient amounts in your diet.
-You can ensure a sufficient supply, especially with Nuts and seedsbut also whole grain products and legumes.
+Although choline is currently classified as semi-essential, it is still important to get sufficient amounts through the diet.
+You can ensure a sufficient supply primarily with Nuts and seedsbut also whole grain products and legumes.

-So that you don't just promote your health through your diet and an adequate intake of choline, I also recommend the following Measures to improve your health.
-In the articles on cold shower, Barefoot walking and Time in nature you will find a few interesting options.
+In order to promote your health not only through nutrition and an adequate choline intake, I recommend additional Measures to increase your health.
+In the articles on cold shower, Barefoot running and Time in nature you will find some interesting possibilities.

 Do you have questions about vitamin B4 or choline?
 Then just write me a comment!